 Benefits of Implant-Supported Dentures

 Compared to their traditional counterparts, implant-supported dentures offer a host of benefits.
 For example, implant-based restorations provide:

 - Increased stability: Traditional dentures tend to shift or slip over time, resulting in embarrassing situations.
 Because implant-supported dentures are supported by titanium posts in the jaw, patients who choose this option can enjoy unparalleled stability.

-- Longevity and durability: Conventional dentures must be replaced every ten years or so.
+- Longevity and durability: Conventional dentures must be replaced every ten years or so, even with regular maintenance.
 Dental implants, on the other hand, can last a lifetime with appropriate care and maintenance.